FarnooshHeidari/CompletionDetection/README.md

 # Completion Moment Detection
-We present the annotations for completion moments of 16 actions from three datasets.
-For more details please read our paper in [here](https://arxiv.org/abs/1805.06749).
+We present the annotations for completion moments of 16 actions from three datasets as follows:

 **HMDB** -> HMDB_completion_moment_annotations.txt
 **UCF101** -> UCF101_completion_moment_annotations.txt